 At Laira Green, we use Read Write Inc (RWI) in conjunction with other methods, to teach our children to read accurately and fluently with good comprehension.
 The children will learn to read and write 40+ sounds through memorable images and dittys.
 A variety of books are used that support each of the phonemes and these are used in a specific order that best supports this development.
 The ‘What is Read Write Inc.?’ video (which is available through the link below) clearly and simply explains this teaching system.
 It is worth noting that we have developed some amendments to the program that mean it differs slightly from the full description in the video.

 It is crucial that the sounds are pronounced correctly - and this may be very different to the way you were taught at school.
 We therefore recommend viewing the RWI video below which clearly explains this:

-How to say the sounds - Video
+How to say the sounds - video 1 and video 2.